- Our thoughts on Liberty Mutual

 “Compare rates across insurers for similar coverages.
 Investigate available discounts, such as for bundling or security systems,” says Siwei Gao, professor of insurance studies at Eastern Kentucky University.

-- Top-ranked for digital service in our survey
+- Top scorer for ease of service in our survey

 Where can you buy Liberty Mutual homeowners insurance?